thraraujo/pysymmpol/paper/paper.md

 to explore and manipulate symmetric polynomials, facilitating advancements in both theoretical studies and practical applications.

-## Target audience and comparison with other software

-Our utilization of Miwa coordinates (or power sums) in the definitions renders this software especially advantageous for physicists and mathematicians immersed in the domains of statistical physics, quantum field theory, and integrable systems.

-To the author's knowledge, there are limited open-source software solutions dedicated to similar problems, with SageMath [@sagemath] being a notable example.
-One standout characteristic of **PySymmPol** is its incorporation of power sums and its Pythonic nature, requiring minimal dependencies.

 # Core features and functionalities

 **PySymmPol** is composed of several modules in two main packages.